 We may dislike the concept of being tracked, however, it’s not a good idea to block all tracking.
 Tracking cookies can enhance our online experience and save us time and effort.
 For example, Amazon suggests relevant products based on what we have looked at on their site thereby providing a helpful and efficient shopping experience.
 Tracking cookies store information such as log in and credit card information which can be convenient on a private computer but dangerous on a shared one.

 Install the Collusion Add-on to instantly see what’s going on with your browsing privacy.
 Click here to get Collusion for Chrome and Collusion for Safari.
+(Please note that the name was updated to “Disconnect” when “Disconnect 2 was launched in April 2013.)
 Select the appropriate option for your browser.

 Click here to download Collusion for Firefox